 Clinical Assistant Professor

-Ph.D. in Nursing, University of Kansas
+Ph.D., Nursing, University of Kansas

 MSN, University of Kansas